White Sands National Park: Climate

 According to the Köppen climate classification system, White Sands National Park has a continental or cold semi-arid climate (BSk), bordering closely on a cold desert climate (BWk).
-Daily means resemble those of a humid subtropical climate (Cfa), though its relatively high elevation and low precipitation causes a higher diurnal temperature variation and shorter growing season than would be typical of such a climate.
+Daily means resemble those of a humid subtropical climate (Cfa), though its relatively high elevation and low precipitation cause a higher diurnal temperature variation and shorter growing season than would be typical of such a climate.
 The growing season generally lasts less than six months, from April 27 to October 19 on average.

 The warmest months are April through October when the average high temperature reaches or exceeds 79 F and the daily mean temperature is in the range 60–81 F. Afternoon temperatures in June and July average around 97 F. The highest recorded temperature is 111 F, set on June 22, 1981.
-The cooler months are November through March when the average low temperature is below 32 F and the daily mean temperature is in the range 39–52 F, with December and January being the coldest months.
+The cooler months are November through March, when the average low temperature is below 32 F and the daily mean temperature is in the range 39–52 F, with December and January being the coldest months.
 The lowest recorded temperature is -25 F, set on January 11, 1962.

 The average annual precipitation is 9.81 in, with the wettest month being August at 1.88 in.
 July through October have the most rainy days, averaging four to seven days per month.
 The remaining months have an average of two or three days with precipitation.
 Snow may occur from November through March, with an average accumulation of 1.6 in.